slarmoo/.github/profile/webServices/startupWebSocket/startupWebSocket.md

 ## Grading Rubric

 - (Required) Simon WebSocket deployed to your production environment
+- (Required) A link to your GitHub startup repository prominently display on your home page
+- (Required) Startup deployed to your production environment
+- (Required) Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+- WebSocket support for data pushed from the backend
   - 20% - Backend listens for WebSocket connection
   - 20% - Frontend makes WebSocket connection
   - 20% - Data sent over WebSocket connection
-- 20% - WebSocket data displayed in the application interface
+  - 30% - WebSocket data displayed in the application interface
 - 10% - Multiple Git commits with meaningful comments.
-- 10% - Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
-Also add notes in your notes.md file describing what you have learned.

 ## Go celebrate